The historic Fort Matanzas stands guard at the southern waterway approach to St. Augustine

 Mon - Sun: 9:00 am - 5:30 pm

 Built in 1742 to defend the city of St. Augustine from British attack, the Fort has stood in the Matanzas Inlet for more than 250 years.
-A remnant of Florida's Spanish past, today it is maintained by the National Park Service.
+A remnant of Florida's Spanish past, President Calvin Coolidge declared the fort a national monument on October 15, 1914.
+Today the Fort Matanzas Monument is maintained by the National Park Service.

 The park hosts frequent reenactments and living history demonstrations depicting the times of the early fortification.
 A reenactor is on-site almost every day during the summer, relaying the fort's history to visitors.
 Weapon firing demonstrations also take place on some weekends.